celersms/celerxml/README.md

     </dependency>
 ```

-# Benchmark
+# Benchmarks

-According to the latest [benchmarks](benchmark), CelerXML features the highest XML parsing speed and lowest classloading time.
+CelerXML features the highest XML parsing speed and lowest classloading time.
+Please, check the latest [benchmarks report](benchmark) for more details.
 This is the result of 10+ years of optimization and profiling, as mentioned in [this article](https://github.com/celersms/celerxml/discussions/5).